-The factors influencing the development of soil catena:
+The following are factors influencing the development of soil catena:

-Relief: which is the physical appearance (morphology) of the landscape affects or influences the development of soil catena in such a way that differences in relief affect the nature or soil type due to the fact that they influence erosion, deposition and human activities.
+which is the physical appearance (morphology) of the landscape affects or influences the development of soil catena in such a way that differences in relief affect the nature or soil type due to the fact that they influence erosion, deposition, and human activities.

 - Hill tops have lateritic capping with the resultant thin/ skeletal soils.

 - The very steep slope/free face hardly has any soil i.e. has bare rock.

 - The waxing slope/ convex slope is characterised by coarse, stony, creep soils due to erosion.

 - The waning slope is fairly deep with clay loam soils.

 - The low lying area/ valley bottom has fine particles of clay.
 It is deep and poorly drained.
 It is generally a zone of deposition or illuviation i.e. zone of accumulation.